TIPS BY TOPIC

 This Is How You Teach Kids About Consent – The Good Men Project (HuffPost, 2017)

-Practise consent by example (ask if you can kiss your child goodnight), give them bodily autonomy (let them choose what to wear), teach them to listen to their bodies and how to handle physical rejection (because everyone is in control of their own body).
+Practise consent by example (ask if you can kiss your child goodnight or if they want to tickled), give them bodily autonomy (let them choose what to wear) and teach them to listen to their body, handle rejection and express their needs.
 Above all, believe your child, says the Gottman Institute in Beyond The Talk